My Experience and Relationship with Cannabis

 I use cannabis mainly for medicinal reasons but also occasionally for recreational purposes.

 It’s less harmful than alcohol so it can definitely be part of an overall healthy lifestyle if used in responsible ways.
-(And I don’t personally drink alcohol anymore, it’s just not working for my body and it feels toxic).

 I also enjoy it sometimes when I meditate, and in other settings as well, such as while cooking, listening to music, and things like that.